Name | Region | Skills | Interests |

 Campus Champions

-researcher/educator, research computing facilitator, research software engineer
+researcher/educator, CampusChampionsAdmin, research computing facilitator, Affinity Group Leader

 Harvard University